This is where novel coronavirus cases have been confirmed worldwide - Local News 8

 Thai airports are now screening all Chinese visitors for symptoms.
 Thai citizens are also being asked to report anyone who seems to have fallen ill after recently traveling from China.

-The United Arab Emirates confirmed its eighth case of novel coronavirus on Monday after an Indian national was diagnosed, according to a statement in state news agency WAM.
+The United Arab Emirates confirmed its ninth case of novel coronavirus on Sunday, according to the Emirati Ministry of Health.

-The new patient had recently interacted with another diagnosed person, according to the statement.
+A 37-year-old Chinese national is in stable condition after receiving treatment, the ministry added in a statement.

-Of the eight cases, one patient has been admitted to the Intensive Care Unit, while others are in stable condition, the statement said, quoting the Emirati health ministry.
+The latest case brings the total number of people to have contracted the virus to nine in the nation.

 United Kingdom (at least 9 cases)